esoap/esoap.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
 * B.E. in Computer Science and Engineering, Korea University, 2024
 * B.S. in Biosystem and Biomedical Sciences, Korea University, 2024
+* Exchange Student in Biology, University of Oregon, 2023

 Work experience
 ======